High school football: Matsen hired as Park coach

 "Beyond that, his love for our kids and the community is exceptional.
 He's done so much just for our kids in general.
 He's opened up his pockets, his house ... he'll do anything for any one those kids in the program."

-Matsen was asked about the theme of building when he called back and he welcomed the comparison between his business career and his new coaching position.
+Once he did, Matsen was asked about the theme of building in his life and he welcomed the comparison between his business career and his new coaching position.

 "That's some of the conversation I had with the administration at Park — not only building things, but building people," Matsen said.
 "Building them up and bringing them together and things of that nature.
 We feel that's very important."

-Matsen, a longtime football coach for Racine Youth Sports, joined Park's football staff in 2014 as a volunteer assistant under Dennis Thompson.
+Matsen, who was once a longtime football coach for Racine Youth Sports, joined Park's football staff in 2014 as a volunteer assistant under Dennis Thompson.
 He served as freshman head coach in 2014 and '15 and doubled as junior varsity coach his second season.

 Under Thompson's successor, Andy Siegal, Matsen continued as junior varsity head coach for two seasons.
 He also joined the varsity as Siegal's defensive line coach and special teams coordinator.

 But his greatest impact came as Hernandez's defensive coordinator the last two seasons.
-Park was outscored 227-93 in 2018, the but the Panthers outscored their opponents 170-168 last season.
+Park was outscored 227-93 in 2018, Matsen's first year at the position, but the Panthers outscored their opponents 170-168 last season.

 "If you look at our point differential since he's taken over, it speaks volumes," Hernandez said.
 "I mean, he's an outstanding coordinator.
 He's just a really good coach."